tread-labs-public/taas-api-client/README.md

-# TAAS API Client
+# TaaS API Client

-Simple API client to interact with the TAAS API
+## Overview
+These APIs provide a comprehensive interface to interact with a trading platform, allowing users to manage orders, view account balances, and execute various trading strategies.
+The endpoints are designed to facilitate the creation, retrieval, and deletion of orders, as well as the querying of account balances.

 ## Install
 Install as python dependency through private git repo: